ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/structure.rst

     Example of a toggles task for suite-wide switches.
 Here the GloFAS suite.

 Execution structure
 -------------------
 As each task of a suite generates a separate compute job, the structure of the suite should reflect the most efficient way to run these jobs in terms of parallelism and optimal data chunking.
-For example, the retrieval of data from MARS should be chunked in a way to optimise the MARS request, rather than an according to the chunking used to process the retrieved data.
+For example, the retrieval of data from MARS should be chunked in a way to optimise the MARS request, rather than according to the chunking used to process the retrieved data.

 Triggers are used to control the flow of the suite, ensuring that tasks are run in the correct order and at the correct time.